Everyday Single-Origin Coffees: At the Intersection of the Familiar and the Exceptional

 The Fruit and the Naturals

 Finally, to the minority dried-in-the-fruit or natural-processed samples.
 From the 12 naturals we tested, we review two here.
 Red Rooster sent a Papua New Guinea (PNG) natural (92) from Baroida Estate, a long-established farm in the Eastern Highlands of the country.
-Most PNGs are wet-processed and often foreground a kind of grapefruity citrus brightness probably promoted by the exceptionally high PNG growing elevations.
-The Red Rooster PNG is, undoubtedly, bright, however its natural processing appears to encourage a savory base, big body and a complicated aromatic range that combines flowers, soft citrus, and a fragrant, incense-like pungency suggesting fresh tobacco.
+The majority of PNGs are wet-processed and often foreground a kind of grapefruity citrus brightness probably promoted by the exceptionally high PNG growing elevations.
+The Red Rooster PNG is, certainly, bright, nevertheless its natural processing appears to encourage a savory base, big body and a complex aromatic range that combines flowers, soft citrus, and a fragrant, incense-like pungency suggesting fresh tobacco.

 Natural processed coffee being sun-dried in Ethiopia.
 Courtesy of importer Pebble Coffee, Taiwan.

 The champion of the cupping, at least for me (co-cupper Jason Sarley had some reservations), is the Per’la Ethiopia Durato Bombe, at 95.
-There has been a reaction against “fruit bomb” naturals lately among some coffee insiders, and I suppose this coffee might be similarly dissed, though it does not especially fit the lush fruit-and-brandy stereotype evoked by the term.
-Exceptionally light-roasted, and skillfully so, this is less a fruit bomb than a flowers-and-cocoa bomb, with massively complex aromatics emerging from a juicy, sweet-savory structure.
-Paul Massard, co-founder and managing partner at Per’la, told me that the previous season this coffee had shown so popular one of his customers that this year he bought enough to offer it continuously over the past seven months.
+There has been a reaction against “fruit bomb” naturals recently among some coffee insiders, and I suppose this coffee might be similarly dissed, though it does not especially fit the lush fruit-and-brandy stereotype evoked by the term.
+Exceptionally light-roasted, and expertly so, this is less a fruit bomb than a flowers-and-cocoa bomb, with massively complicated aromatics emerging from a juicy, sweet-savory structure.
+Paul Massard, co-founder and managing partner at Per’la, told me that the previous season this coffee had proven so popular one of his customers that this year he bought enough to offer it continuously over the past seven months.

 The Economics of the Every day Yet Exceptional Bean

-As one might expect in regard to larger a number of coffees aimed at satisfying a broad range of customers, the average retail price for the coffees reviewed this month is a reasonable one: US$1.59 per dry ounce, or around $19 for a 12-ounce bag.
-This is typical for a lot of of the coffees we rate in the 92-94 range at Coffee Review.
-On the other hand, average prices for very high-rated coffees, often microlots processed using exotic techniques and/or produced from rare tree varieties, normal dramatically higher.
-Coffees scoring 95-96 in our Top 30 for 2021 averaged a rather daunting $11.60 per ounce, while those rated 92-94 averaged $1.48 per ounce, close to figure for this month’s reviewed coffees.
+As one might expect in regard to larger lots of coffees aimed at satisfying a broad range of customers, the typical retail price for the coffees reviewed this month is a reasonable one: US$1.59 per dry ounce, or around $19 for a 12-ounce bag.
+This is regular for lots of of the coffees we rate in the 92-94 range at Coffee Review.
+On the other hand, typical prices for extremely high-rated coffees, often microlots processed utilizing exotic techniques and/or produced from rare tree varieties, average dramatically higher.
+Coffees scoring 95-96 in our Top 30 for 2021 averaged a quite daunting $11.60 per ounce, while those rated 92-94 averaged $1.48 per ounce, close to figure for this month’s reviewed coffees.
 Moving in the other direction, contrast that price with the retail price of a full-on commodity whole-bean coffee, in this case Eight O’Clock Coffee: The Original, which cost $0.52 per ounce when purchased on Amazon a couple of months ago.
 Or moving up the quality chain from there, the Dunkin’ Donuts Original Blend cost $1.09 per ounce, or about the price of the least expensive of the specialty single-origins we review this month, the Cup to Cup Ethiopia Yirgacheffe Kochere.

-So, are the on a daily basis single-origin coffees we review this month simply high-end commodity coffees sold through a relatively anonymous supply chain, and dressed up with fancy names?
+So, are the every day single-origin coffees we review this month literally high-end commodity coffees sold through a relatively anonymous supply chain, and dressed up with fancy names?
 Based on the 10 samples we researched and reviewed this month, the respond to is no. These ten coffees would seem to have passed through a system from farmer through exporter/importer to roaster to consumer that is relatively clear and traceable.
-We understand, for example, that the highest rated Per’la Ethiopia Durato Bombe was collected from 626 farmers in Durato Bombe Kebele village in the Bensa District of the Sidama Zone, with the processing performed at the nearby Qunqna coffee mill.
-This coffee was exported by Daye Bensa Coffee, the owner of the grinding machine.
-But were those 626 farmers, a lot of of whom probably likewise work at the grinding machine, compensated fairly for the fresh coffee fruit they brought in to make up this splendid lot?
-Most likely yes, but confirmation is difficult at this distance.
+We find out, for example, that the highest rated Per’la Ethiopia Durato Bombe was collected from 626 farmers in Durato Bombe Kebele village in the Bensa District of the Sidama Zone, with the processing performed at the nearby Qunqna grinding machine.
+This coffee was exported by Daye Bensa Coffee, the owner of the grinder.
+But were those 626 farmers, several of whom probably likewise work at the coffee grinder, rewarded fairly for the fresh coffee fruit they brought in to make up this splendid lot?
+A lot of likely yes, but confirmation is difficult at this distance.

-In truth, exactly what might constitute a fair “farmgate” price (the price farmers needs to truly receive for their coffee once the a number of, lots of additional costs necessary to transform coffee into beans and transport the beans to the port have been deducted), is difficult, perhaps impossible to determine with any confidence.
-Take a look at the post in the industry newsletter Fantastic On a daily basis Grind titled Green Coffee Pricing Transparency is Critical and Complex for a sense of how important, yet how bafflingly complex, the fair farmgate coffee pricing question is.
+In reality, exactly what might constitute a fair “farmgate” price (the price farmers should in truth receive for their coffee once the a lot of, lots of additional costs needed to transform coffee into beans and transport the beans to the port have been deducted), is difficult, perhaps impossible to determine with any confidence.
+Take a look at the article in the industry newsletter Great Everyday Grind titled Green Coffee Pricing Transparency is Critical and Complicated for a sense of how important, yet how bafflingly complicated, the fair farmgate coffee pricing issue is.

-I would conclude with two quite irresponsible, half-supported conclusions.
-1) A lot of likely the producers (both small-holding farmers and workers on larger farms) of the moderately priced, traceable specialty coffees reviewed here are not being brutally exploited like the producers of the majority of anonymous commodity coffees.
-2) Nevertheless, they needs to be paid better for their work, and we must be prepared to pay more for the familiar yet exceptional coffees they produce.
+I would conclude with two rather irresponsible, half-supported conclusions.
+1) The majority of likely the producers (both small-holding farmers and workers on larger farms) of the moderately priced, traceable specialty coffees reviewed here are not being brutally exploited like the producers of lots of anonymous commodity coffees.
+2) Nevertheless, they ought to be paid better for their work, and we should be prepared to pay more for the familiar yet exceptional coffees they produce.

 Thanks To:

-All of those roaster correspondents who greatly enriched this report by sharing their ideas and experience regarding every day coffees with me: Derek Anderson, Carrie Chang, Evelyn Chiang, Jay Gestwicki, Tony Greatorex of Red Rooster Coffee, Paul Massard, Ian Picco, Mark Shi of MK Coffee Roasters, James Spano and Ben Storest.
+All of those roaster correspondents who greatly enriched this report by sharing their ideas and experience regarding on a daily basis coffees with me: Derek Anderson, Carrie Chang, Evelyn Chiang, Jay Gestwicki, Tony Greatorex of Red Rooster Coffee, Paul Massard, Ian Picco, Mark Shi of MK Coffee Roasters, James Spano and Ben Storest.

-This article was inspired by the article at Coffee Review, a website specializing in coffee reviews, espresso ratings, informative articles, and coffee blogs written by coffee experts.
+This post was inspired by the article at Coffee Review, a website specializing in coffee reviews, espresso coffee ratings, informative articles, and coffee blogs written by coffee experts.